kmjayadeep/cka-learning/notes/concepts/1-components.md

 to send heartbeat for a specified period time, Node controller wil take further action to start evicting the pods from the node

 From 1.22, Kubelets can run with Swap enabled.
-We can speficy the swap behaviour in kubelet configuration
+We can specify the swap behaviour in kubelet configuration

 Kubelet has an https endpoint which the api server will use to connect